- Migrate from GitLab to GitLab by using direct transfer

 Reassign contributions and memberships

-Reassignment of contributions and memberships from placeholder users to existing active (non-bot) users occurs on the destination instance.
-On the destination instance, you can:
+Users with the Owner role for a top-level group can reassign contributions and memberships from placeholder users to existing active (non-bot) users.
+On the destination instance, users with the Owner role for a top-level group can:

 All the contributions initially assigned to a single placeholder user can only be reassigned to a single active regular user on the destination instance.
 The contributions assigned to a single placeholder user cannot be split among multiple active regular users.